-- Complete all prerequisite courses with a minimum grade of C - Achieve a minimum overall Holy Family University GPA of 3.0 - Have a science/math GPA of at least 2.75
+- Complete all prerequisite courses with a minimum grade of C. Students are required to take 234-pathway to progress course. - Achieve a minimum overall Holy Family University GPA of 3.0 - Have a science/math GPA of at least 2.75